Shimizu-Technology/shimizu-order-suite/README.md

   - Used for visualizing and managing the physical space

 - **Notification**: Notification records
-  - Belongs to a reservation
+  - Belongs to a notifiable object (polymorphic)
   - Tracks notification type, delivery method, and status
+  - Includes recipient information and message content

+- **NotificationTemplate**: Customizable notification templates
+  - Belongs to restaurant
+  - Contains template content and variables
+  - Used for generating consistent notifications

 ---